Skip to content

 When does process automation make sense for a company?

 Business process automation is the elimination of repetitive tasks using software.
-AI extends these capabilities to include processing unstructured data and — in the form of agents — autonomously executing complex tasks without constant human supervision.
-Hexacode implements both approaches where they deliver a measurable result: shorter process time, fewer errors, lower operational cost.
+AI extends these capabilities to include processing unstructured data and, in the form of agents, preparing analyses, recommendations, and draft outputs within agreed rules.
+Hexacode implements both approaches where they deliver a measurable result: shorter process time, fewer errors, or lower operational cost.

 Who do AI agents make sense for?